tejasrichowdary26/Indian-ecommerce-sales-analysis/README.md

 ##Files
 >salesanalysis.sql- all sql queries used
->ecommerce_analysis.xlsx- Excel pivot tables and charts
+>commerce_analysis.xlsx- Excel pivot tables and charts